 Geared toward educators and pre-service educators at all levels, the K-12 Resource Center occupies 1,250 square feet on the Lower Level of Lavery Library.
 The Center simulates the typical K-12 school library, and offers a range of fiction, non-fiction, school textbooks, and lesson-planning resources all aligned with NYS standards.
 Ample work space, combined with ready access to materials and the professional assistance of the education librarian, provides an ideal environment for project and lesson development.

 Librarians welcome opportunities for instructing groups or individuals and offer current instruction in the use of all types of information sources.
 Classes in information literacy are taught in all subject areas using hands-on techniques and active learning.

 Lavery Library Interlibrary Loan is a free service provided to the Fisher community.
 The library is a member of the Rochester Regional Library Council, which represents a collection of more than 3,400,000 titles.
-We are also a member of the IDS Project, which began in New York state, then spread across the country as far as Hawaii, and now represents the collections of over 110 academic libraries.
+We are also a member of the IDS Project, which represents the collections of over 110 academic libraries.
 Lavery Library works within these two associations to swiftly provide quality resources not owned by this library.
-Lavery Library’s Interlibrary Loan service also extends beyond the region to obtain resources from national and international libraries
+Lavery Library’s Interlibrary Loan service also extends beyond the region to obtain resources from national and international libraries.

 Math/Computer Science Help Center